blabla1337/skf-flask/skf/markdown/knowledge_base/244-knowledge_base--TLS_HTTPS--.md

 to decrypt a message by attempting all possible keys.

 Therefore, we need to ensure that both the algorithm and the key size are taken into account when selecting an algorithm.
-Whenever computer power increases the standards for selecting a new alogrithm changes as wel.
+Whenever computer power increases the standards for selecting a new alogrithm changes as well.